stratpoint-daniel-eullo/kafka-training/docs/training/day01-foundation.md

 docker-compose up -d
 ```

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 1 Exercises](../exercises/day01-exercises.md)** to reinforce:

+- Topic creation and management
+- Partition distribution and leadership
+- Configuration management
+- AdminClient API usage

+These hands-on exercises will solidify your understanding before moving forward.

 ## Next Steps

 Ready for Day 2?
 Continue to [Day 2: Data Flow and Message Patterns](day02-dataflow.md)